Samsung unwraps latest Galaxy rival to iPhone

 Apple and Samsung's near duopoly in high-end smartphones was not expected to come under threat this year or next.

-"Samsung is now the only company that can compete with Apple and challenge it in the smartphone segment," said IDC's Jeronimo.

-In stark contrast shares in Nokia, whose betting on a tie-up with Microsoft to revive its fortunes in the lucrative smartphone market, are at a 15-year low.
-Nokia said last month it would make a first-half loss as it struggles to revamp its product line.
+Nokia, whose shares are at a 15-year low is betting on a tie-up with Microsoft to revive its fortunes in the lucrative smartphone market.
+It said last month it would make a first-half loss as it struggles to revamp its product line.